-This description of metaphysics reads as an excellent description of what the Tree of Knowledge System attempts to accomplish.
+This reads as an excellent description of what the Tree of Knowledge System attempts to accomplish.
 It provides a new way to carve nature at its joints and gives rise to a new definitional picture regarding things and their properties, wholes and parts, causes and effects, and the interrelationship between dimensions of behavioral complexity in space and time.
-Consider the following answers to the three big questions: 1) What is the world is made of?; 2) Why the world is the way it is?; 3) What is the place of the human in the world?
+Consider the following answers to the three big questions: (1) What is the world is made of?; (2) Why the world is the way it is?; (3) What is the place of the human in the world?

-The universe is an unfolding wave of Energy-Matter-Information that can be described in behavioral terms of objects, fields and change and exist that exist in both levels (parts, wholes, groups) and in four different dimensions of complexity, Matter, Life, Mind and Culture.
-These are separable dimensions of complexity because the behaviors that take place at the levels above Matter are mediated by systems of information processing; specifically, genetic (Life), neuronal (Mind) and linguistic (Culture) systems.
+1. The universe is an unfolding wave of Energy-Matter-Information that can be described in behavioral terms of objects, fields and change and exist that exist in both levels (parts, wholes, groups) and in four different dimensions of behavioral complexity, Matter, Life, Mind and Culture.
+These are separable dimensions of complexity because the

-- 2. The universe came into being approximately 13.8 billion years ago.
+- behaviors that take place at the levels above Matter are mediated by systems of information processing; specifically, genetic (Life), neuronal (Mind) and linguistic (Culture) systems. - 2.
+The universe came into being approximately 13.8 billion years ago.
 There was a "moment of creation" in which a chain reaction in a "pure energy singularity" that created a massive inflation and gave rise to the four fundamental forces (i.e., electromagnetic, strong, weak and gravity) and the elementary particles (e.g., bosons, quarks, leptons).
 These forces and particles formed into atoms, stars and galaxies.
 Because of differential concentrations of energy and matter, there has been a flow of energy across various sections of the universe, and this energy flow has resulted in the emergence of different forms of complexity.
-Energy flow on the surface of planet earth resulted in the emergence of self-organizing, self-replicating systems that we call life. - 3.
-People exist on the fourth dimension of complexity.
+Energy flow on the surface of planet earth resulted in the emergence of selforganizing, self-replicating systems that we call life. - 3.
+People exist on the fourth dimension of behavioral complexity.
 Human beings are a kind of primate, and thus are mental creatures that exhibit complicated actions and have experiential consciousness.
 Unlike other primates, humans then developed full, open language capacities, which resulted in them exhibiting qualitatively unique behavior patterns and having unique capacities for self-reflective knowledge and for generating and sharing explicit knowledge about the world.
 That process turned our primate ancestors into modern people who are deliberative actors who can justify their actions on the social stage.
 Processes of justification, coupled with agriculture and the rise of the nation state, gave rise to large-scale systems of justification and to modern peoples who are deliberative actors on a cultural stage.
 In addition, such patterns justification gave rise to modern knowledge systems like science.

-A major point of the current chapter is that the ToK System provides a new tool for theoretical and philosophical psychologists.
-Specifically, it allows these psychologists to start with an enormously broad, scientifically consistent depiction of the relationship between Matter, Life, Mind and Culture, each defined as strongly emergent dimensions of behavioral complexity.
-The remainder of the chapter offers some summary regarding how the system addressed psychology's metaphysical and definitional problems and how it sets the stage for connecting across the major paradigms in psychotherapy.
+From Methodological Behaviorism to a Metaphysical, Universal Behaviorism between Matter, Life, Mind and Culture, each defined as emergent dimensions of behavioral complexity.
+The remainder of the chapter outlines some key ideas regarding how the system addresses psychology's definitional problems and how it sets the stage for connecting across the major paradigms in psychotherapy.